 We actively try to connect with RPCVs living in Hawai'i through our webpage, our ongoing activities and many opportunities to engage in projects that align with Peace Corps' Third Goal - to bring the world home.
 In light of Peace Corps' values, we support the Department of Land and Natural Resources efforts to clean the Kawainui Marsh on O'ahu's Windward side with monthly volunteer time; we support the statewide outreach of Hawai'i Public Radio by answering phones during the semi-annual pledge drives; and we join other organizations for beach clean-ups, fundraising walks, and food drives.

-We connect and reconnect with RPCVs on O'ahu at monthly "Pau Hana" gatherings at local watering holes, host the Annual August BBQ / Picnic at Magic Island, and an annual fundraiser.
+We connect and reconnect with RPCVs on O'ahu at monthly "Pau Hana" gatherings at local watering holes, host the Annual BBQ Picnic at Magic Island, and have an annual Oktoberfest fundraiser.

-Currently, our membership directory maintains more than 250 RPCV contacts.
+Currently, our membership directory maintains more than 250 RPCV contacts across the islands.
 Since 1961 more than 1,400 Hawaii state residents have served in the Peace Corps.
-Currently in 2018, there are 15 Hawai'i residents serving in countries worldwide.
+Currently in 2019, there are at least 6 Hawai'i residents serving in countries worldwide.